Resources

 Who should not take Cumin?

 Cumin is generally safe for most people.
-However, those who are pregnant or breastfeeding should consult their doctor before consuming Cumin.
-It may interact with certain medications, so people taking medications should also talk to their doctor before using CMN.
-In addition, it can be irritating to those with sensitive stomachs.
-So, it's best to start with a small amount and increase it gradually.
+However, pregnant or breastfeeding women should consult their doctor before consuming it.
+It may interact with certain medications, so it is advisable to consult a doctor before using it.
+In addition, it can cause mild irritation amongst those with sensitive stomachs.
+Starting with a small amount and increasing it gradually is recommended .

 References